etihwnad/pdftoc_Circuit-Analysis-and-Design_Ulaby-Maharbiz-Furse/README.md

 I use PDF bookmarks to assist in navigating large documents, especially when using as a reference.
 This navigation is especially quick with my usual PDF viewer `zathura` (https://pwmt.org/projects/zathura/), which is focused on keyboard-centric operation.

-The small utility `totoc.py` creates a file suitable in a format expected by the tool `pdftk` (https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) from an input file (`toc.votl`) in a simple format:
+The small utility `pdf_bookmark.py` reads an input file (`toc.votl`) with bookmark information and uses Ghostscript to add the appropriate additional information.
+The file format here is:

 (page-number) Bookmark text
 <tab>(page-number) Second-level text 1